-I work full time in Manchester for an Insurance Broker and am a Chartered Accountant.
+I am a senior operations manager with over 15 years experience in various industries.
 Day to day I manage a large team and am the finance representative on all our large projects so can provide a lot of support to the school in different areas.
 I hope to work with the other Governors to support and the challenge the school to be the best it can be.

 I became a Governor of the old All Saints Infants and St James Junior Schools when we moved to Chester in 1995 and continued as a Governor at Hoole CE Primary when the new school opened.
 During that time I have held a number of roles, most recently as Chair of Staffing Committee, and I have a concern for the well-being of all the staff at the school.
 I am regularly in school as part of the Church team from All Saints which has the privilege of leading assemblies in Key Stages 1 and 2 on Wednesday mornings.

 I am married to Kate, who is a secondary school teacher, and have four children, the youngest of whom was a pupil at Hoole Primary some years ago.

 I am also the Vicar of All Saints Church and I am keen to see how we can develop and express the Christian ethos of the school, working together in partnership in the local community.

 I have recently re-joined the Governing Body after a few years break.
 I have been connected with the Hoole CE Primary and it’s previous incarnations since 1997 and love being part of the school community.
 I’m looking forward to being part of the School In The Community committee as well a supporting the RE and Church Schools ethos.
 I work for Hoole Baptist Church as a Children’s and Family Worker end enjoy living and working in the wonderfully vibrant community that is Hoole.